Web Analytics to measure and improve the performance of your tourism website

-Analytics provide the hard figures on which you will base your decisions and strategies.
-Our Web analytics tools will take the raw data from your Web site server logs and turn it into reports that tell you how your site is doing.
+Analytics provide the hard figures on which you’ll base your decisions and strategies.
+Our Web analytics tools will turn the raw data from your Web server into reports that tell you how well your website is doing its sales job.

 They'll tell you:

 - devices they used - desktops, smartphones, tablets

 - distribution of ages and sexes

 - where they came from - country, state, city, referring sites

 - bounce rate of every page